bradyrx/automate-mpas/README.md

 Note that when running the script with `nproc_ocean` and `nproc_ice` set, you need to have graph files built for these number of processors.
 The graph file has to live in the input directory you specify.

-## Shell Script Options

-The user should only need to modify header variables in the main `automate_mpas_simulation.sh` script.

-At a minimum, `E3SM_DIR` should be changed to the direct path to the base E3SM folder.
-If the graph file doesn't exist, you can generate one easily:

 Load METIS module on IC:

 `module use /usr/projects/climate/SHARED_CLIMATE/modulefiles/all`